cloro

 Published rates are misleading after the n=100 change.
 The real cost factors are:

-• AI Overview surcharge — DataForSEO doubles the first page price ($2 → $4/1k) when AIO is enabled; SerpApi treats AIO as included; cloro adds 2 credits.
+• AI Overview surcharge — DataForSEO doubles the first page price ($2 → $4/1k) when AIO is enabled.
+SerpApi treats AIO as included. cloro adds 2 credits.

-• n=100 multiplier — every additional 10-result page costs 75–100% of the base. n=100 with AIO can run 5–9× the headline n=10 rate.
+• n=100 multiplier — every additional 10-result page costs 75–100% of the base, so n=100 with AIO can run 5–9× the headline n=10 rate.

-• Latency tier surcharges — DataForSEO’s Standard Queue is roughly $0.60/1k but queues for ~5 minutes; Priority runs $1.20/1k; Live is $2.00/1k.
+• Latency tier surcharges — DataForSEO’s Standard Queue is ~$0.60/1k but queues for ~5 minutes; Priority is $1.20/1k and Live is $2.00/1k.
 The same API at three prices.

 The true-cost-per-call breakdown section below works the math.